 When an appellate court rules that a lower court judgment is correct.

 A juror who hears all of the evidence in a case but does not help reach a verdict unless called on to replace another juror.

-A procedure for settling a dispute outside of a courtroom, such as by arbitration or mediation.
+A procedure for settling a dispute outside of a courtroom, such as by arbitration, mediation, or online dispute resolution (ODR).

 Latin for “friend of the court.”
 This term means a person who is not a party to a lawsuit but has a strong interest in the subject matter.
 The person requests permission of the appellate court or consent of all of the parties to file an amicus brief.

-A defendant’s written response to a petition or complaint.
-An answer either admits or denies each of plaintiff’s allegations.
+A defendant’s or respondent’s written response to a petition or complaint.
+An answer either admits or denies each of plaintiff’s or petitioner’s allegations.

 An amount that an appellate court may require from an appellant in a civil case in order to delay enforcement of a judgment.
 A supersedeas bond is an appellant’s bond required to stay execution of a judgment pending an appeal.

 To seek a higher court review of a decision of a lower court.

 Filing a paper in court, personally appearing in court, or appearing by an attorney, which submits the party to the court’s jurisdiction.